Constraining black hole mimickers with gravitational wave observations: Inspiral waveforms for black hole mimickers

 The PN description of the point-particle portion of the waveform is not sufficiently accurate to describe the late inspiral where tidal effects are the largest (see, e.g.,~\cite{Buonanno:2009zt}).
-Thus, in the absence of accurate numerical simulations of binaries of black hole mimickers, we model the waveforms of these binaries of polytropic stars using the frequency-domain binary black hole waveform model IMRPhenomD~\cite{Khan:2015jqa}, to give a model for the point-particle part of the waveform that is more accurate in the late inspiral than pure PN results.
-In particular, IMRPhenomD contains effective $\mathcal{O}(v^8)$ though $\mathcal{O}(v^{10})$ terms in the inspiral phasing that are calibrated to numerical relativity simulations of binary black holes.
-To model the tidal effects, we add tidal corrections accurate to $\mathcal{O}(v^{12})$ computed in the stationary phase approximation~\cite{Wade:2014vqa, Vines:2011ud} to these waveforms' phase, similar to~\cite{Barkett:2015wia}.\footnote{Since we add the tidal corrections to binary black hole waveforms, it is consistent for us to take the tidal Love number of a black hole to be zero, even with the ambiguity in the mapping from the standard calculations of Love numbers to the tidal terms in the waveform discussed by Gralla~\cite{Gralla:2017djj}.} We have checked that the dephasing due to the partially known higher order tidal terms and differences in tidal heating~\cite{2012PhRvD..85l3007D,Hinderer:2009ca,Yagi:2013sva,Gagnon-Bischoff:2017tnz,Alvi:2001mx} that we neglect here are small and/or do not improve agreement with numerical simulations of binary neutron stars~\cite{Dietrich:2018uni}.
-Details are given in the Supplemental Material.
+Thus, in the absence of accurate numerical simulations of binaries of black hole mimickers, we model the waveforms of these binaries of polytropic stars using as a base the frequency-domain binary black hole waveform model IMRPhenomD~\cite{Khan:2015jqa} (as implemented in LALSimulation~\cite{LALSuite}), to give a model for the point-particle part of the waveform that is more accurate in the late inspiral than pure PN results.
+In particular, IMRPhenomD contains effective $\mathcal{O}(v^9)$ though $\mathcal{O}(v^{11})$ terms in the inspiral phasing that are calibrated to numerical relativity simulations of binary black holes.
+To model the tidal effects, we add tidal corrections accurate to $\mathcal{O}(v^{12})$~\cite{Vines:2011ud} computed in the stationary phase approximation to these waveforms' phase, similar to~\cite{Barkett:2015wia}.\footnote{Since we add the tidal corrections to binary black hole waveforms, it is consistent for us to take the tidal Love number of a black hole to be zero, even with the ambiguity in the mapping from the standard calculations of Love numbers to the tidal terms in the waveform discussed by Gralla~\cite{Gralla:2017djj}.} The specific expression we use is Eq.~(A26) in~\cite{Wade:2014vqa}.
+We have checked that the dephasing due to the partially known higher order tidal terms and differences in tidal heating that we neglect here are small and/or do not improve agreement with numerical simulations of binary neutron stars.

-Since our waveform models include the effects of tidal deformations using linear adiabatic tides, they are only accurate when the stars are sufficiently well-separated and not too tidally deformed.
-In particular, the models will definitely be inaccurate once the two stars have come into contact.
-We thus need to estimate the frequency at which a binary with given masses and tidal deformabilities will come into contact or have a tidal deformation greater than a given amount.
-Here we measure the tidal deformability using the star's fractional surface deformation, and take a maximum allowed value to be 0.2, at which point we assume that linear tidal deformations are no longer an accurate description of the system.